Yates and Thom, Blackburn, UK – Makers of the original Peak Tram engines

 HF: Yates and Thom, (formerly W and J Yates), 9 Canal Ironworks, Blackburn, UK, were makers of engines for mills, collieries and waterworks.

-And the orginal engine for the Peak Tram which was opened for public service on 28 May 1888.
+And the original engine for the Peak Tram which was opened for public service on 28 May 1888.
 Construction had begun іn September 1885.

 Initially a static steam engine was used to power the haulage cable “built by Yates and Thom, each provided with a Wheeler surface-condenser, of the Admiralty pattern, and may be worked either condensing or non-condensing.
 The condensers are fixed in the basement below the engine-room, as also are all the steam and other pipes, thus leaving the engine-room free and open.”
 (1)